About Us

 Programs

-The Rassias Center works both on and off-campus to achieve its mission.
+The Rassias Center works in-person and online to achieve its mission.
 Our programs reach people of diverse backgrounds and careers all around the world.
-Find out more about by visiting our Language Programs page.
+Learn about our language programs.